ThermoHands: A Benchmark for 3D Hand Pose Estimation from Egocentric Thermal Images: Experiment

-To justify the advantages of using thermal cameras for egocentric hand pose estimation under challenging scenarios, we conduct a comparison of four spectra on three of our auxiliary testing sets, \ie, gloves, darkness and sun glare (\cf\cref{tab:stat}).
-Our automatic annotation pipeline (\cf\cref{annotation}) becomes infeasible since hands appear corrupted in either RGB or depth images.
-Therefore, we conduct a qualitative analysis of their performance and present some representative examples in~\cref{fig:challenge}.
-As can be seen, RGB-based methods fail with gloves wearing (\cf~\cref{fig:challenge} (a-b)) and in darkness (\cf~\cref{fig:challenge} (c-d)).
+To justify the advantages of using thermal images for egocentric hand pose estimation under challenging scenarios, we conduct a comparison between four spectra on sequences collected in challenging scenarios (\cf\cref{tab:stat}).
+To intuitively show the results, we first conduct a qualitative analysis of their performance and present some representative examples in~\cref{fig:challenge}.
+We use the same model, \ie, HTT~\cite{wen2023hierarchical}, trained on different spectra for a fair comparison.
+Please refer to our \href{https://thermohands.github.io/}{\textbf{project page}} for more figure examples and demo videos under challenging conditions.

+\textbf{RGB vs. Thermal.} As can be seen, RGB-based methods fail with gloves wearing (\cf~\cref{fig:challenge} (a-b)) and in darkness (\cf~\cref{fig:challenge} (c-d)).
 Gloves change how human hands look and hide their natural colors and textures.
 Since RGB algorithms rely on skin's texture and color to identify hand parts and joints, gloves, particularly those with solid colors or textures unlike skin, can interfere with this identification process.
-Contrary to RGB techniques, as shown in~\cref{fig:challenge} (a-b), thermal imaging methods excel in identifying hands by leveraging the principles of heat conduction through gloves, effectively bypassing the limitations imposed by color and texture variations.
+Contrarily, as shown in~\cref{fig:challenge} (a-b), thermal imaging methods excel in identifying hands by leveraging the principles of heat conduction through gloves, effectively bypassing the limitations imposed by color and texture variations.

-NIR sensors are significantly disrupted by strong sunlight, affecting both NIR imaging and depth map creation, as shown in \cref{fig:challenge} (e-f).
+\textbf{NIR, Depth vs. Thermal.} NIR sensors are significantly disrupted by strong sunlight, affecting both NIR imaging and depth map creation, as shown in \cref{fig:challenge} (e-f).
 Conversely, thermal imaging is immune to sunlight and outdoor conditions.
 The temperature difference between hands and their surroundings in the thermal spectrum facilitates effortless identification of the hands, leaving the thermal-based estimator unaffected.
 The thermal camera's ability to consistently capture hand features in diverse lighting conditions positions it as a suitable option for future XR applications.
-Please see the supplementary materials for more figure examples and demo videos under challenging conditions.